 Key Takeaways

-- Core data workloads have moved to the cloud: 64% of organizations run relational databases as a managed service and 71% run a cloud data warehouse.
+• Cloud is the default home for core data workloads: 64% of organizations run relational databases as a managed cloud service and 71% run a cloud data warehouse.

 FAQ